-Remember that no matter what the circumstances, you are not to blame for what is happening to you.
+Remember that no matter what the circumstances, you are not to blame for this situation.
 Give yourself permission to do what you need to do to take care of yourself.

 Trust your instincts.
 Don’t downplay the danger.
 If you feel unsafe, you probably are.
 Take threats seriously.
 In general, danger is higher when the perpetrator talks about suicide or murder, or when you are trying to leave or end a relationship.

 This could be anyone, so think about who would be the most supportive.
 This person may be a good listener or be able to provide resources and options.

 Contact the Health & Wellness Advocate for support, advocacy and resources

 The Health & Wellness Advocate listens and supports all students by providing a confidential place to discuss sexual assault, relationship violence, stalking and related issues.
 The Advocate can assist you in reporting to the police and in exploring and arranging for counseling, academic help or changes in living situations.

 This includes things like deciding who you can call when you need help, changing your daily routine, arranging for a place to stay and using the buddy system.
 The Health & Wellness Advocate or UW Police Victim Advocate can help you create a safety plan.

 If you decide to report to the police, you can call the UW Police Department and the police officer will meet you in a location of your choice.
 You can also contact the Health & Wellness Advocate to review your reporting options.
 It is your decision to file a report.
 The perpetrator may have broken other laws by doing things like stealing or destroying your property.
 However, if you decide to file a report, it would be advantageous to your case to do this as soon as possible.